ngm9/broski/README.md

+# project-broski
+Find Youtube tutorials, discord communities, substacks, newsletters and FREE online courses to improve specific skills

-# project-scoper
+# Get started
-Scope projects for interns from open source issues

-1. Install pipx and poetry
+1. Install poetry
 2. Create a .env from example.env with your API keys
-3. Execute 'poetry run project_scoper'
+3. Execute 'poetry run broski'
-4. Provide the url for open source project repo you want to produce projects for
+4. Provide a specific skill that you're looking to learn e.g. "using unsloth to finetune models", "Async concepts in Python"